 Designing a good exit strategy is highly recommended for anyone entering any asset and stock trade at any time.
 Without a good exit strategy, it is likely that a trader will take premature profits or, worse, run losses.
 An exit strategy for any trade helps you to minimize losses and lock in profits when needed.
 It also ensures that you do not have a mere hodling strategy without a limit.

 The two options available when planning to or when exiting a trade are: taking a loss or making again; and hence the two kinds of exit strategies: take-profit and stop-loss orders (abbreviated as "T/P" and "S/L"), depending on the exit strategy being taken.

 Setting stop-loss and take profits as entry and exit points

 Stop-loss orders are those set to sell the asset at a given price or point.
 The orders convert to market orders immediately that target is reached, in order to sell.
 Stop-loss orders are orders that are usually utilized to minimize loses if the market happens moves against you.

 These orders are set at above the current asking price on a buy or below the current bid price on a sell.
-There might be some variations here: you are able to set those stop loss orders that expires until they are canceled by you; day orders that expire after a day; or trailing stop that follows the market price at a distance but will never move downward.
+There might be some variations here: you are able to set those stop-loss orders that expire until they are canceled by you; day orders that expire after a day; or trailing stop that follows the market price at a distance but will never move downward.